 To learn more about the optimization runs, visit the Solidity docs about Optimizer options.

-For those writing your own custom solidity compiler, you can import that by clicking the + button (X. in the image) to open a modal where you can input the url of the compiler to be loaded.
+For those writing your own custom solidity compiler, you can import that by clicking the + button (X. in fig 1) to open a modal where you can input the url of the compiler to be loaded.